ovity/octotree/README.md

 - **Show file-type icons**.
 If checked, show different icons for different file types.
 - **Show only pull request changes**.
 If checked, show only the change set of the current pull request.
 Otherwise, show the full code tree.
 If a PR has more than 300 files, only 300 are shown.
 - **Enable Octotree in pages (Pro)**.
 Control the GitHub pages in which Octotree shows up.
 - **Cache repositories locally (Pro)**.
 Whether to cache the repository file structure in **local machine cache** (via browser Cache API).
-This speeds up loading of large repositories and reduces the number of API requests to GitHub.
+This *significantly* speeds up subsequent visits to large repositories and reduces the number of API requests to GitHub.

 ## Pro Features